linliu03/incubator-iotdb/README.md

 # Overview

 IoTDB (Internet of Things Database) is an integrated data management engine designed for time series data, which can provide users specific services for data collection, storage and analysis.
-Due to its light weight structure, high performance and usable features together with its intense integration with Hadoop and Spark ecology, IoTDB meets the requirements of massive dataset storage, high-speed data input and complex data analysis in the IoT industrial field.
+Due to its light weight structure, high performance and usable features together with its seamless integration with Hadoop and Spark ecology, IoTDB meets the requirements of massive dataset storage, high data thoroughput and complex analytics in the industrial IoT field.

 # Main Features

-IoTDB's features are as following:
+Main features of IoTDB are as following:

-1. Flexible deployment.
-IoTDB provides users one-click installation tool on the cloud, once-decompressed-used terminal tool and the bridge tool between cloud platform and terminal tool (Data Synchronization Tool).
+1. Flexible deployment choice.
+IoTDB provides one-clickinstallation tool for users on the cloud, one-shot compression user terminal and a data synchroniztion tool that bridges the cloud and the terminal.
-2. Low cost on hardware.
-IoTDB can reach a high compression ratio of disk storage
+2. Low cost hardware.
+IoTDB can reach a high compression ratio to save storage space.
 3. Efficient directory structure.
 IoTDB supports efficient organization for complex time series data structure from intelligent networking devices, organization for time series data from devices of the same type, fuzzy searching strategy for massive and complex directory of time series data.
 4. High-throughput read and write.
 IoTDB supports millions of low-power devices' strong connection data access, high-speed data read and write for intelligent networking devices and mixed devices mentioned above.
 5. Rich query semantics.
 IoTDB supports time alignment for time series data across devices and sensors, computation in time series field (frequency domain transformation) and rich aggregation function support in time dimension.
-6. Easy to get start.
+6. Easy to get started.
 IoTDB supports SQL-Like language, JDBC standard API and import/export tools which is easy to use.
-7. Intense integration with Open Source Ecosystem.
+7. Seamless integration with Open Source Ecosystem.
 IoTDB supports Hadoop, Spark, etc. analysis ecosystems and Grafana visualization tool.

-For the latest information about IoTDB, please visit our [IoTDB official website](https://iotdb.apache.org/).
-If you encounter problems or bugs while using IoTDB, please open an issue in [jira](https://issues.apache.org/jira/projects/IOTDB/issues).
+For the latest information about IoTDB, please visit [IoTDB official website](https://iotdb.apache.org/).
+If you encounter any problems or identify any bugs while using IoTDB, please report an issue in [jira](https://issues.apache.org/jira/projects/IOTDB/issues).

 <!-- TOC -->